 - Melt vanilla candy in microwave according to package directions.
 Place melted mixture in a zip top bag.
 Snip a small end of the bag off.
 Drizzle 3/4 of melted vanilla candy over the pretzels, cereal and popcorn making sure that lines are close to one another so that mixture will stick together.

-- Sprinkle over candy corn.
-Drizzle over remaining melted candy.
-Place pan in fridge for 30 minutes so that crunch will set up.
+- Place pan in fridge for 30 minutes so that crunch will set up.

 - Remove pan from fridge.
 Careful break crunch into pieces.
 ENJOY!